gauravleo40/Data-Science-Content-for-beginners/Python Programming/09 Lists as Data Structures: Why and What.md

 ---

 # 4\.
-Modifying List Values: Updating with Indexing and Slicing
+Modifying List values: Updating with indexing and slicing

 This section highlights a core difference between lists and tuples: **mutability**.
 Once a list is created, you can change its elements directly.
 This is not possible with tuples, which are immutable.